empCarnivore/ManimMathProjects/Derivative/DerivativeLieAlgebra.md

 And if you define the commutator of D and x to be 1,\
 then you essentially have defined an alternative to the derivative.

-This result is one of the many things about math that I love.\
+This is one of the many things I love about math.\
-You have to different parts of math with different core definitions,\
-Yet out pops the same result.\
+In entirely unrelated areas of math, equivalent results can often appear.
-Almost like how PI keeps reappearing in random places of math.
+Almost like how PI keeps reappearing in random places.

 Another thing to note\
 Is that there is a symmetry in the result that also applies with D.\